kc910521/darkProbe/README.md

 [main]------------------> org.apache.zookeeper.server.util.VerifyingFileFactory#doWarnForRelativePath(File,
 ```

-every meaning a new root method invoked (may from a new Thread),
+'1st root Class and method' meaning a new root method invoked (may from a new Thread),
-the template is:
+ The console template is:
 ```text
 "↗---------↘↙---↖"
 [{thread name}]go↑↑ {1st root Class and method}